The Hitchhiker's Guide to Prior-Shift Adaptation

 \subsection{Prior Ratio Estimation}

 Having an estimate of the trained priors, Table \ref{tab:prior_ratio_noretrain} compares prior ratio estimation with BBSE, BBSE-S \cite{lipton2018detecting} and RLLS \cite{azizzadenesheli2019regularized} against the best performing prior estimation methods, CM$^\text{L}$ and SCM$^\text{L}$.
-The results indicate that if the trained priors can be estimated, it is better to estimate the new priors than to directly estimate the prior ratio with BBSE or BBSE-S.
+The results indicate that it is better to estimate the new priors than to directly estimate the prior ratio with BBSE or BBSE-S.